magneticio/vamp.io/content/documentation/installation/v1.0.0/dcos-lifter-eval-spec.md

 ---
 date: 2018-08-31T14:00:00+00:00
 title: DC/OS Lifter Evaluation
-platforms: ["DCOS"]
+platforms: ["DCOS","Mesosphere"]
 ---

-If you’re new to Vamp Enterprise Edition and you want a quick way to evaluate it, copy the Vamp Lifter application specification below and save it as file named **lifter-standalone.yml**.
+If you’re new to Vamp Enterprise Edition and you want a quick way to evaluate it, copy the Vamp Lifter application specification below and save it as file named **lifter-standalone.json**.
 Then follow the [DC/OS Quickstart](/documentation/installation/dcos) guide.

 ```json
 {